urbit/urbit.org-reloaded/content/using/os/dist-faq.md

 weight = 9
 +++

 This document concerns the September 2021 release of the software distribution OTA, codenamed "Grid."
-It is current as of 2021-09-29 at 11:07 PM EST.
+It is current as of 2021-09-30 at 01:03 AM EST.

 ## Changes